awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 | [AWS managed CMK](#aws-managed-cmk) | Yes | No | Yes |
 | [AWS owned CMK](#aws-owned-cmk) | No | No | No |

-To distinguish customer managed CMKs from AWS managed CMKs, use the `KeyManager` field in the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) API operation response\.
+To distinguish customer managed CMKs from AWS managed CMKs, use the `KeyManager` field in the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation response\.
 For customer managed CMKs, the `KeyManager` value is `Customer`\.
 For AWS managed CMKs, the `KeyManager` value is `AWS`\.

 [AWS services that integrate with AWS KMS](service-integration.md) differ in their support for CMKs\.
 Some AWS services encrypt your data by default with an AWS owned CMK or an AWS managed CMK\.
 Other AWS services offer to encrypt your data under a customer managed CMK that you choose\.
 And other AWS services support all types of CMKs to allow you the ease of an AWS owned CMK, the visibility of an AWS managed CMK, or the control of a customer managed CMK\.